Underage Drinking and Driving

 In addition to being charged with driving under the influence, an underage driver may face related charges.
 For example, if there are other drunk passengers under the age of 21, you could face a charge for distributing alcohol to other minors.

 Other potential charges include being a minor in possession of alcohol or soliciting alcohol.
 Child endangerment charges are also a very real possibility, and some could face additional citations regarding possible vehicle maintenance violations.
 Some officers will attempt to prove that a fake ID was used to buy the alcohol, which would result in a charge for possession of falsified identification documents.

 It is vital for you or your child to seek legal advice immediately to assess the charges and determine the best possible strategy for defense.
 By looking at a total picture of your related charges, the Stewart Law Group will ensure the entire case is handled efficiently and effectively to result in the best possible scenario.

 Underage Drinking and Driving Lawyer

 If you or your child has been charged with underage driving under the influence, you must find quality legal representation to defend your case.
 The state of Arizona does not take underage drinking and driving lightly, and the potential consequences are substantial.
-Contact us today to find out how the Stewart Law Group can help you or your child navigate the legal system during their criminal court case and Arizona Motor Vehicle Division hearing.
+Contact us today to find out how a Phoenix underage DUI lawyer at Stewart Law Group can help you or your child navigate the legal system during their criminal court case and Arizona Motor Vehicle Division hearing.